-The course is a study of the fundamental aspects of mineralogy, including crystal symmetry, crystal structures, crystal chemistry, and the physical properties of minerals.
-Students will practice hand specimen identification, optical mineralogy, and powder X-ray diffractometry towards the study of elected mineral groups.
+A study of the fundamental aspects of mineralogy, including crystal symmetry, crystal structures, crystal chemistry, and the physical properties of minerals.
+Students will practice hand specimen identification, optical mineralogy, and powder x-ray diffractometry towards the study of elected mineral groups.
 Prerequisite: Geol 101 or permission of instructor.